-Many times famous artists inspire the creativity of others.
+Many times famous artists influence the creativity of others.
 Michelangelo inspiration in others is no exception!

 Last but not least, the Bosnian immigrant and artist, Paco Rosic, was motivated by Michelangelo.
 Using the unconventional medium of spray paint, Paco recreated his rendition of Michelangelo’s ceiling in a Waterloo, Iowa building.
 It became Galleria de Paco.
 Until Covid-19 hit, this establishment was a restaurant offering fine European fare in a breathtaking atmosphere.
 This attraction drew visitors from around the world!
 When my husband and I dined there, despite the fact that the delicious food was beautifully arrayed on the plate, I just wanted to take in all the paintings.
 It was not a trip to Europe, but it was certainly the next best thing.